dataesr/affiliation-matcher/README.md

 `curl "YOUR_API_IP/match_api" -X POST -d '{"type": "YOUR_TYPE", "query": "YOUR_QUERY", "strategies": YOUR_STRATEGIES}'`

-YOUR_TYPE is mandatory, has to be a string and can be one of :
+YOUR_TYPE is optional, has to be a string and can be one of :
 * country
 * grid
 * rnsr
 * ror
+By default, type is equal to "rnsr".

-YOUR_QUERY is mandatory, has to be a string and is your affiliation text.
+YOUR_QUERY is **mandatory**, has to be a string and is your affiliation text.
 By example : `IPAG Institut de Planétologie et d'Astrophysique de Grenoble`.

 YOUR_STRATEGIES is optional, has to be a 3 dimensional arrays of criteria (see next paragraph).